RedHat-UX/red-hat-design-system/docs/get-started/developers/index.md

 </div>

-## About web components
+## About Web Components

-### What are web components?
+### What are Web Components?

 Every web component is a custom HTML element.
-Web components are made with standard web platform APIs, and not only with JavaScript frameworks.
+Web Components are made with standard web platform APIs, and not only with JavaScript frameworks.
 Those standards include [Custom Elements][ce]; [Shadow DOM][sd]; [HTML templates][te]; [CSS Custom Properties][cssprop] and [Shadow Parts][csspart]; [Element Internals][internals]; [ECMAScript Modules][esm]; and others.
 These combine to enable developers to write reusable and encapsulated UI elements which work with the browser's in-built component model.

-### Why web components?
+### Why Web Components?

 #### Encapsulation

-Web components encapsulate their templates, styles, and behaviour.
+Web Components encapsulate their templates, styles, and behaviour.
 They establish a strong boundary between the component's internals and the rest of the website, letting developers write more modular code while avoiding conflicts with page-level CSS and JS.
 This hides complex logic and templating from the rest of the page's UI, which helps to ship design systems and applications at scale.
-In addition to encapsulating styles, web components can ship complex accessibility patterns, making it easier for page authors to provide accessible rich experiences.
+In addition to encapsulating styles, Web Components can ship complex accessibility patterns, making it easier for page authors to provide accessible rich experiences.

 #### Web standards

-Because web components are build with web standards, the technology is future-proofed, reliable, and supported by every modern browser.
-As the browser's native component model, web components continually benefit from new specifications and features as they are added to the web platform, for example [Scoped Custom Element Registries][scoped].
+Because Web Components are build with web standards, the technology is future-proofed, reliable, and supported by every modern browser.
+As the browser's native component model, Web Components continually benefit from new specifications and features as they are added to the web platform, for example [Scoped Custom Element Registries][scoped].

 #### Framework agnostic

-Web components are framework agnostic, meaning they can be used in any javascript framework which outputs HTML.
+Web Components are framework agnostic, meaning they can be used in any javascript framework which outputs HTML.
 This allows Red Hat to build and maintain a single Design System library that can be used across the entire enterprise.
 This makes it easier to switch frameworks if necessary, without throwing away all their work.
-Web components help to break down silos, increase collaboration, reduce duplication of effort.
+Web Components help to break down silos, increase collaboration, reduce duplication of effort.

-### How do web components affect performance?
+### How do Web Components affect performance?

-Because the code which delineates the component model for Web components is already a part of your users' browser, they do not need to rely on client-side JavaScript in the same way that framework components do.
+Because the code which delineates the component model for Web Components is already a part of your users' browser, they do not need to rely on client-side JavaScript in the same way that framework components do.
 We have observed that adding several of our design systems' components to an app increased the bundle size by an amount _less than the weight of the `react-dom` library_.
 Much of that JavaScript payload consists of HTML and CSS, which compresses well and executes efficiently.
 Advanced techniques like <abbr title="server-side rendering">SSR</abbr> of [Declarative Shadow DOM templates][dsd] can help to reduce loading times and cumulative layout shift.

 We anticipate that if HTML modules and CSS modules become widely implemented in browsers, that something like [Declarative Custom Elements][dce] will make shipping design system elements in plain `.html` files feasible.